google/wireit/README.md

 of whether the dependency produced new or relevant output_.

-This automatic _cascade_ of script execution is the default behavior because it ensures that any _possible_ output produced by a script propagates to all other scripts that might depend on it.
-In other words, Wireit does not assume that the `files` array completely describes the inputs to a script.
+This automatic _cascade_ of script execution is the default behavior because it ensures that any _possible_ output produced by a dependent script propagates to all other scripts that might depend on it.
+In other words, Wireit does not assume that the `files` array completely describes the inputs to a script with dependencies.

 ### Disabling cascade